shuyayamazaki/HackNIP-kappa/src/matbench/matbench_for_pkl/README.md

   ```
   Use `4_4_opt_hp_modnet_from_supercells_binary_with_preds.py` if you want train/test prediction CSVs (prob_0/prob_1/pred_label) alongside the Optuna study.

-## Predicting on arbitrary datasets
+## Predicting on Arbitrary Datasets

+For end-to-end batch processing (from feature construction to prediction) on arbitrary datasets, please refer to the following job script:
+  `job_build_featurize_predict_sc_arbital.sh`
+This script provides a complete workflow for building supercells, featurizing the structures, and running predictions in a single job.

 For inference-only CIF tables:

 1) Build supercells from a CSV/pickle with a `cif` column: